Gamesharing on PS5

 Engage Offline Play and Console Sharing

-Offline Play and Console Sharing is the first choice under Other.
+Offline Play and Console Sharing are the first choices under Other.
 If you choose this, Sony’s Console Sharing and Offline Play data screen will be displayed.
 Here, you may find out if the function is currently activated on the PS5 you are using, get more details about the feature, and choose whether to switch it on or off.
 If it isn’t already, turn it on.

 Authenticate Using a Different PlayStation Network Account